-At GPOA in Pittsburgh, PA, we specialize in orthopedic procedures, including those related to the knee.
+At GPOA in Pittsburgh, PA, we specialize in orthopedic procedures and treating different types of knee surgery.
 There are so many options, however, that it can be overwhelming to consider what might be right for you.
 Most people just know they want to ease their pain and regain their range of motion and quality of life.
 Today, we reveal several types of knee surgery, how they work and whether they might be right for you.

 What Are the Different Types of Knee Surgery?

 Total knee replacement is one of the most commonly performed knee procedures.
 We most often recommend it to clients who have suffered an extensive knee injury, osteoarthritis or another type of arthritis.
 The pain, damage and extensive inflammation from one of these conditions can make your range of motion nearly nonexistent.